TheLinx/lao/README.md

 of userdata with sample formats, options, etc.
 To use lao, follow these steps:

-*   *local ao = require("ao").*
+*   *local ao = require("ao")*
 *   Unlike in libao, *ao.initalize* is called when lao is required.
-But you can still call it to restart a libao environment after you've called *ao.shutdown*.
+But you can still call it to restart a libao environment after you've called *ao.shutdown*
 *   Call *ao.defaultDriverId* to get the ID number of the default output driver.
-If you want to specify a particular output driver, you may call *ao.driverId* with a string corresponding to the short name of the device (i.e. "oss", "wav", et.c.) instead.
+If you want to specify a particular output driver, you may call *ao.driverId* with a string corresponding to the short name of the device (i.e. "oss", "wav", et.c.) instead
 *   If you are using the default device, no extra options are needed.
-However, if you wish to pass special options to the device, you will need to supply an option table to the *ao.Open* function.
+However, if you wish to pass special options to the device, you will need to supply an option table to the *ao.Open* function
 *   Call *ao.openLive* and save the return value (!).
 That will be the device you use, and without it you can't play anything.
-If you want file output, call *ao.openFile* instead.
+If you want file output, call *ao.openFile* instead
-*   Call *device:play* on each block of audio.
+*   Call *device:play* on each block of audio
 *   The following steps are optional since they're done by lao's *__gc* handlers, but you may want to do them manually for different reasons:
-*   Call *device:close* to close the device,
+*   Call *device:close* to close the device
-*   Call *ao.shutdown* to shutdown the libao environment.
+*   Call *ao.shutdown* to shutdown the libao environment

 ## Example